Print this page Beginner French: A2.5 Course

 Communication

-- Carrying out an administrative procedure
+- Carrying out an administrative procedure; getting information about accommodation

-- Describing a place
+- Describing a place; giving detailed information

 Grammar

-- Negation (ne… plus, rien, personne, jamais...)
+- Negation: ne… plus, rien, personne, jamais

-- Relative pronouns qui, que (or qu’), à qui, avec qui to give details
+- Relative pronouns: qui, que (qu’), à qui, avec qui

 Phonetics